-The ordinance was enacted in 1963 and has been upheld by the courts, several different majority votes of city residents and has been actively enforced ever since.
+Since being enacted in 1963 Menlo Park’s overnight parking ordinance has been upheld by the courts, survived several majority votes of city residents and has been actively enforced since its inception.
 The benefits of the ordinance to city residents and businesses are many:

 A cleaner and better-looking city.

-Better distribution of cars parked overnight in higher density areas.
+Better distribution of cars parked overnight in areas with higher population density.

-Issuing permits assures that vehicles belong to our residents and their guests.
+Issuing permits assures that vehicles belong to residents and their guests.

 Less overnight crime by reducing suspect and possible victim vehicles.